richgel999/bc7enc_rdo/README.md

-bc7enc - Fast BC1-7 GPU texture encoders with optional Rate Distortion Optimization (RDO)
+bc7enc - Fast BC1-7 GPU texture encoders with Rate Distortion Optimization (RDO)

 This repo contains fast texture encoders for BC1-7.
 All formats support a simple post-processing transform on the encoded texture data designed to trade off quality for smaller compressed file sizes using LZ compression.
 Significant (10-50%) size reductions are possible.
 The BC7 encoder also supports a "reduced entropy" mode using the -e option which causes the output to be biased/weighted in various ways which minimally impact quality, which results in 5-10% smaller file sizes with no slowdowns in encoding time.